kyma-project/kyma/docs/service-catalog/docs/062-osba-instances.md

 type: UI OSBA Contracts
 ---

 Instances UI directly uses the [UI API Layer](https://github.com/kyma-project/kyma/tree/master/components/ui-api-layer) project which fetches the data from Service Brokers using the Service Catalog.
-The next section explains the mapping of [Service Object](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#catalog-management) from [OSBA](https://openservicebrokerapi.org/) to UI fields.
+The next section explains the mapping of [Service Object](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#catalog-management) from the [OSBA](https://openservicebrokerapi.org/) to UI fields.

 ## Service Instances page

+These are the OSBA fields used in the main Instances page:

 | Number | OSBA field                | Fallbacks            | Description                                                                  |
 | ------ | ------------------------- | -------------------- | ---------------------------------------------------------------------------- |